jpenren/thymeleaf-ui-dialect/README.md

 Themes
 --------

-Any component has an html template with some Thymeleaf functions, this templates are located under `templates/ui/[theme]/components`.
+Any component has an html template with some Thymeleaf functions, these templates are located under `templates/ui/[theme]/components`.

 The default theme is bs4 (Bootstrap 4)